Waleed-Iqbal/BattleshipConsole/ReadMe.txt

 -> Add comments.
 -> More user frieendly error messages to user for the invalid input.
 -> Don't display opponent's ships on screen.
+-> Overlappting ships validation while placing.
+-> There is a out of bound exception while placing ships.
+It occurs very randomly.
+I wonder how and when that occurs?